dnlj/EngineProject/README.md

 # Engine Project
-A game engine i have been working on in my free time.
+A game engine I have been working on in my free time.
 Very much a work in progress.

 ## Entity Component System
 An Entity-Component-System (ECS) architecture is a way of structuring your program around the ideas